 In addition, the Statewide PERP registration for some engines and equipment is not valid at any given location where other air contaminant emitting equipment, excluding engines, is operated as a stationary source and if the portable engine or equipment unit may be considered a part of the stationary source.
 District authorization must be obtained before operating at any specific location where the Statewide registration is not valid.
 The Statewide registration may also not be valid if certain hazardous or toxic materials are to be processed using PERP registered equipment.
 The District recommends reading the requirements of registration for your engine or equipment.

 A: The Statewide Portable Equipment Registration Program (PERP), established in 1997, has emission standards that engines must satisfy.
 As a consequence all portable engines are not automatically eligible for registration.
-Certified engines which have been tested by the U.S. EPA or the ARB and meet the federal off-road engine emission standards are eligible for the PERP.
-Older engines that do not meet the most stringent California emissions standards but have still been issued emission certifications have been designated as Tier 1 and 2 engines.
+Only Final Tier 4 engines qualify for the PERP program.

 A: In addition to having established emission limitations that must be satisfied to obtain a registration, the Statewide PERP program requires the conditions of registration are met.
 Included among the requirements are the following: